Reservoir Computing with Magnetic Thin Films: Thin Film Reservoir Computer

-Fig.~\ref{fig: magnetic platform}b details the layout of the proposed magnetic system and its reservoir representation.
-The film does not possess any discrete processing nodes; our representation of the system defines discrete ``cells'' for the purpose of input and output locations.
-The film is conceptually divided into a grid of magnetic cells; each cell is connected to a time-varying input signal source and a bias source via weighted connections $\mathbf{W}_{\mathrm{in}}$.
-The output of each cell is represented by a three-dimensional magnetisation vector $X_{xyz}$.
+Fig.~\ref{fig: magnetic platform}b shows the layout of the simulated magnetic system and its reservoir representation.
+The film is conceptually divided into a grid of \textit{macro-cells} (comprising the average properties of multiple atoms) for the purpose of simulation and to define input-output locations; the underlying film does not possess discrete processing nodes.
+The macro-cells in all simulations have an area of 5\,nm $\times$ 5\,nm; for the initial experiments, macro-cells are one unit cell thick (see table~\ref{tab:material param}); thicker films are explored in section~\ref{sec:paths}.

+Each macro-cell is connected to a time-varying input signal source and a bias source via weighted connections $\mathbf{W}_{in}$.
+The physical input is encoded as a magnetic field that interacts with the film induced by an electrical current.
+Inputs can be physically implemented in various ways, for example, using a single source connected to individual amplifiers supplying localised magnetic fields.
+The output of each macro-cell is represented by a three-dimensional magnetisation vector $X_{xyz}$.
 This approach models a grid of nano-contacts across the film, measuring a low-resolution snapshot of the film's magnetic state.